fluent/diagtool/README.md

 # Fluentd Diagnostic Tool

-The diagtool enables users to automate the date collection which is required for troubleshooting.
-The data collected by diagtool include the configuration and log files of the td-agent and diagnostic information from an operating system such as network and memory status and stats.
+Diagtool enables users to automate the date collection which is required for troubleshooting.
+Diagtool gathers configuration and log files of Fluentd and diagnostic information from an operating system, such as process information and network status.
 In some cases, configuration and log files contain security sensitive information, such as IP addresses and Hostname.
-The diagtool also provides the functions to generate masks on IP addresses, Hostname(in FQDN style) and user defined keywords described in the collected data.
+Diagtool has the functions to generate masks on IP addresses, Hostname(in FQDN style) and user defined keywords in the collected files.

 The scope of data collection:
-- TD Agent information
+- Fluentd information
-  - configuration files (*)
+  - configuration files
-  - log files (*)
+  - log files
   - td-agent environment values
   - installed td-agent-gem list
 - OS information